sprucelabsai/spruce-documentation/src/pages/concepts/dates-times.md

 ```

 ### DateUtilDecorator
 A decorator that makes the `dateUtil` timezone aware.
-This is done automatically for you in your Skill Views, but you'll need to do it manually in your backend.
+This is done automatically for you in your Skill Views.

 ### durationUtil
 A utility that helps you render durations in various ways.